StatefulSet is the workload API object used to manage stateful applications.

 StatefulSets are valuable for applications that require one or more of the following.

-In the above, stable is synonymous with persistence across Pod (re)schedulings.
+In the above, stable is synonymous with persistence across Pod (re)scheduling.
 If an application doesn’t require any stable identifiers or ordered deployment, deletion, or scaling, you should deploy your application with a controller that provides a set of stateless replicas.
 Controllers such as Deployment or ReplicaSet may be better suited to your stateless needs.

 storage class, or pre-provisioned by an admin.

 The example below demonstrates the components of a StatefulSet.

 apiVersion: v1 kind: Service metadata: name: nginx labels: app: nginx spec: ports: - port: 80 name: web clusterIP: None selector: app: nginx --- apiVersion: apps/v1beta1 kind: StatefulSet metadata: name: web spec: selector: matchLabels: app: nginx # has to match .spec.template.metadata.labels serviceName: "nginx" replicas: 3 template: metadata: labels: app: nginx # has to match .spec.selector.matchLabels spec: terminationGracePeriodSeconds: 10 containers: - name: nginx image: gcr.io/google_containers/nginx-slim:0.8 ports: - containerPort: 80 name: web volumeMounts: - name: www mountPath: /usr/share/nginx/html volumeClaimTemplates: - metadata: name: www spec: accessModes: [ "ReadWriteOnce" ] storageClassName: my-storage-class resources: requests: storage: 1Gi